surma/surma.dev/content/things/observables-on-the-platform.md

 })();
 ```

+Note that I am _statically_  importing my app’s main code but expose it wrapped in an `init` function.
+This way start-up times stay short if the polyfill does _not_ need to be loaded.

 ## Conclusion

 Getting my feet wet with reactive programming was really fun.
 If you haven’t tried it, I’d recommend you give it a spin.
 Use [ows].
 Use [RxJS].
+Use [Svelte 3][svelte] or [CycleJS].
 Use something else.
 It doesn’t really matter.
-The point is that RP patterns seem to make a lot of sense when developing UIs.
+RP seems to make developing UIs very enjoyable.

 I think that streams are an incredibly well-designed API and are a Swiss army knife that every web developer should strive to be familiar with.
 They can be useful in a variety of situations, not only to process `fetch()` results.
 Here’s hoping that the few remaining gaps in streams support get fixed soon.